National Register of Historic Places listings in Rockingham County, Virginia

 This is a list of the National Register of Historic Places listings in Rockingham County, Virginia.

-It is intended to be a complete lis of the properties and districts on the National Register of Historic Places in Rockingham County, Virginia, United States.
+It is intended to be a complete list of the properties and districts on the National Register of Historic Places in Rockingham County, Virginia, United States.
 The locations of National Register properties and districts for which latitude and longitude coordinates are provided below may be viewed on an online map.

 There are 44 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.